-On July 1st 2010, Ryan Finneran was on his way to a travel baseball tournament during his senior year of high school with a friend.
-After proceeding through a four-way intersection, they were struck by an SUV on the passenger side where Ryan was seated.
-Fortunately Ryan’s friend was not physically hurt, however Ryan was in a much serious condition.
-First responders used the “Jaws-of-Life” to reach Ryan within the car, and they found that he was not breathing or conscious.
-Ryan was then airlifted by helicopter to the University of Michigan’s Mott’s Children’s Hospital while using a ventilator to breathe.
-He was admitted to the ICU unit and suffered a diffuse axonal traumatic brain injury, a bruised spleen and liver, and a cut above his right eyebrow.
-Ryan slipped into a coma from the injury for and undetermined amount of time, and only had a 5% chance of ever awakening.
-Luckily, he awoke 17 days later and began his recovery process.
+On July 1st, 2010 Ryan Finneran was riding passenger on his way to a baseball tournament, during his senior year of high school, with a teammate.
+After proceeding through a 4-way intersection, they were struck on the passenger side of their car, where Ryan was sitting.
+Fortunately, the driver of the car was not physically hurt.
+Ryan was found on the scene in serious condition.
+After removing Ryan from the car with "Jaws-of-Life" and being ventilated, he was then airlifted to the University of Michigan Mott's Children Hospital.
+There it was determined that he suffered from a traumatic brain injury, a bruised spleen and liver, as well as a deep cut above his right eyebrow.
+Having spent 17 days in a coma, and only a 5% chance of waking up again, Ryan woke up and began his journey to recovery.

 Ryan's Road to Recovery

 Ryan went through intense physical therapy, occupational therapy, and speech therapy to regain various basic skills he had lost due to injuries he incurred from his accident.
 Ryan dedicated every day to becoming stronger both mentally and physically.
 After 49 days spent in the hospital, Ryan was then discharged and continued with out-patient therapy.
 After being able to finish his senior year of high school, Ryan then went on to obtain a Bachelor's Degree from Central Michigan University.
 Ryan double-majored in Marketing and Logistics and now currently works with fellow traumatic brain injury survivors.